Lavesiime/lavesiime.github.io/guides/rsdkv4/peelouts1/README.md

 </details>

 So, let's look at it part-by-part and port it to S1's language.
 First, the player state is set to `PlayerObject_HandlePeeloutS2`.
 Aside from changing the names, this piece of logic is fine.
-Then, `Player.AbilityTimer` is reset. f acts as the charge value so this is pretty important.
+Then, `Player.AbilityTimer` is reset.
+It acts as the charge value so this is pretty important.
 Aside from variable names again, this can stay the same.
 Then, however, SFX `6` is played.
 This part _can_ technically stay the same, but it has the potential to break if more SFX are added.
 Because of this, we should use `SfxName` instead.
 Along with making the code more stable, it also makes the code more readable.
 The last instruction in the function is wrapped around a haptic preprocessor definition, so for our purposes, it's useless.
 You can keep it if you want, but know that it'll essentially do nothing.

 What we should end up with now is a complete `PlayerObject_StartPeelout` function.
-However, if you test it in-game, you'll find that it only locks the player, as the `PlayerObject_HandlePeelout` state is empty.
-Let's fix that!

 <details>
 <summary>Our New Code</summary>